Tribal art > African mask > Bembe mask

-This African mask Ibulu lya 'alunga (head of the alunga) was used during the tribal ritual of the male society Alunga, exercising social control over the clan , and responsible for public dances and ceremonies preceding the hunt.
+This African mask Ibulu lya 'alunga (head of the alunga) was used during the tribal ritual of the male Alunga society, exercising a social control over the clan, and responsible for public dances and ceremonies preceding the hunt.

-Evocation of a forest spirit, this tribal mask was kept in sacred caves and it was during the festivals associated with the hunt and ancestor cults that it was exhibited.
+Evocation of a spirit of the forest, this tribal mask was kept in sacred caves and it was during festivals associated with hunting and ancestor cults that it was exhibited.
 They also appeared during the Bwami circumcision ceremonies.
 Locally cracked grainy patina.
 Internal erosion.

-The Bembe ethnic group is a Luba branch that is said to have left the Congo in the 18th century.
-Their society and artistic tendencies are marked by the influence of their neighbors from the Lake Tanganyika region, the Lega, the Buyu, etc.
+The Bembe ethnic group is a Luba branch that left the Congo in the 18th century.
+Their society and artistic tendency are marked by the influence of their neighbors in the Lake Tanganyika region, the Lega, the Buyu, etc.